Iguanita Wildlife Refuge

-Iguanita Wildlife Refuge is a wildlife refuge, part of the Guanacaste Conservation Area.
-It is in Guanacaste Province, which is in northwestern Costa Rica.
+Iguanita Wildlife Refuge is a wildlife refuge in the Guanacaste Conservation Area located in the Guanacaste Province of northwestern Costa Rica.

 It protects coastal mangroves and areas around the Quebrada Grande.

 Geography

 Iguanita Wildlife Refuge is a National Refuge of Costa Rica.
-It is located on the Nacascolo peninsula of Costa Rica, which is about 34.2km and 32 minutes from downtown Liberia.
-The Refuge corresponds to the Área de Conservación Tempisque (ACT) and is administrated by Sistema Nacional de Áreas de Conservación (SINAC).
+It is located on the Nacascolo Peninsula of Costa Rica, about 34.2 km from downtown Liberia.
+The Refuge corresponds to the Área de Conservación Tempisque (ACT), and is administrated by Sistema Nacional de Áreas de Conservación (SINAC).

-Before 1993, communities of Liberia, Sardinal, Palmira, Comunidad, Guardia, and other parts of Costa Rica came together to promote the protection of the natural region and the habitats of “Playa Iguanita”.
-Due to these efforts, “Iguanita Wildlife Refuge” was created to provide protection to the beach, forests, mangroves, and fauna.
+Before 1993, communities in Liberia, Sardinal, Palmira, Comunidad, Guardia, and other parts of Costa Rica came together to promote the protection of the natural region and the habitats of Playa Iguanita.
+Iguanita Wildlife Refuge was created to provide protection to the beach, forests, mangroves and fauna as part of these efforts.